 We all know that having fresh flowers or greenery in your home, office, or near your hospital bed can be great for stress relief.
-Sending flowers to your sick or sad friend might be a universal go-to gift, but the heartwarming gesture is actually more helpful than you think.
+Sending flowers to your sick or sad friend might be a universal go-to gift, but the heartwarming gesture is more helpful than you think.

-The Positive Effects of Flowers
+The Positive Effects of Flowers and Plants

-Flowers as Complementary Medicine
+Flowers Should Be Complementary Medicine